 How Do You Use Rooting Powder?

-Most rooting hormones come as a powder which can simply be lightly dusted onto the end of a cutting.
+Most rooting hormones are available as a powder that can be lightly dusted onto the end of a cutting.

 Many people just dip the cutting into the container of rooting powder, and this is alright as long as your cutting isn’t wet.
 If it’s wet, it could contaminate the product.

-If you are going to apply rooting powder to a cutting, you should put it on the bottom half-inch to full inch of the stem.
-Be sure all the leaves have been cut off this section.
+If you are going to apply rooting powder to a cutting, apply it to the bottom half-inch to a full inch of the stem.
+Be sure all leaves have been removed from this section.

 A commercial rooting powder for plants usually contains a very small amount of the rooting hormone.
 It may also contain a fungicide.
 The bulk of the product is an inert substance, such as talcum powder.

-When you apply rooting powder, you must be sure not to apply too much as this can be detrimental.
-If your cutting is damp or if it has a lot of little hairs on it, it will tend to pick up and retain too much powder.
+When applying rooting powder, be sure not to use too much, as excess can be detrimental.
+If your cutting is damp or has a lot of small hairs, it will tend to pick up and retain too much powder.

-If this happens, give the cutting a gentle tap or shake to remove excess product.
+If this happens, gently tap or shake the cutting to remove excess product.

 How Do You Use Liquid Rooting Hormone?

-You can also use a liquid product which contains the same active ingredients as rooting powder but uses an alcohol-based liquid instead of a dry powder as a carrier.
+You can also use a liquid product containing the same active ingredients as rooting powder, but with an alcohol-based carrier instead of a dry powder.

-To use this product, you would choose the appropriate strength to suit your purposes and then just give your cuttings a quick dip to get them off to a good start.
+To use this product, select the appropriate strength for your needs, then give your cuttings a quick dip to get them off to a good start.

 NOTE: Personal Experience